 A hyperlink is a link that makes it possible to direct you to another place by clicking on it.
-This could be a link in the same Word document, to another file, or a website.
+It could be a link in the same Word document, another file, or a website.
 There are different ways to insert a hyperlink in a Word document.
-How do you create a hyperlink in a Word document?
+So how do you create a hyperlink in a Word document?
 This article will show you how to add, edit and remove a hyperlink in a Word document.

 Table of contents

 How to add a hyperlink